andreasfelix/.dotfiles/focus-windows/README.md

 # Focus windows
-The shell script `focus_window.sh` can be used to create a keyboard shortcut to switch focus to a specific application.
+Use `focus_windows.sh` to create a keyboard shortcut which focuses an application.
+The script behaves in that way that if ..

-- **Case 1**: If the application is running, the script will focus the application.
+- **Case 1**: ... the application is not running, it opens a new instance.
-- **Case 2**: If the application is not running, the script will open the application.
+- **Case 2**: ... the application is running but is not focused, it focuses the instance with highest z-index.
-- **Case 3**: If multiple instances of the applications are running the script switches focus between them.
+- **Case 3**: ... the application is running and has focus, it focuses another instance (lowest z-index).

 ## Install dependencies
-The Script uses xdotool and wmctrl.
+The the depends on xdotool and wmctrl, which can be installed with:

 `apt install xdotool wmctrl`